How To Perform Various Actions From Feature Side Panel

 How to Access the Feature Side Panel?

-For accessing the feature side panel in Kanban Board View and Release View, you can just click on any feature card and view the feature side panel.
+- To access the feature side panel in Kanban Board View and Release View, you can just click on any feature card or ‘see details’ and view the feature side panel.

 Under description, you can include a summary or explanation of all newly introduced features.
 This makes it easier for you and your team to comprehend what you’re working on.